Neo23x0/Cyber-Search-Shortcuts/README.md

 ## Setup

-Modern browsers (except Firefox) feature custom search engines, to which you can add new entries.
+Modern browsers (except Firefox; please tell me if I'm wrong) feature custom search engines, to which you can add new entries.
+Simply look for "Manage search engines" in you browser settings.
 Using the shortcuts you can then just open a new tab, type that shortcut and paste your search.

 ![Browser Custom Search Engines](/screens/screen1.png)
 ![Add Custom Search Engine](/screens/screen2.png)